lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 .. image:: test_vfolder_explorer_B.png

-This way, you can share your personal storage folders with other users based on your Backend.AI email account.
+This way, you can share your personal storage folders with other users based on your GPU Platform email account.

 .. note::
-   Backend.AI also provides sharing project folder to project members.
+   GPU Platform also provides sharing project folder to project members.
    To See the detail, go to :ref:`sharing a project storage folder with project members <sharing-a-group-storage>`.